hashtagchris/early-iOS-BluetoothLowEnergy-tests/README.md

   52 65 61 64 20 72 65 71 75 65 73 74 20 23 33     Read request #3
 ```

-Note: To make my test code a little simpler and easier to follow, I cheated and used 16bit UUIDs without registering them with the Bluetooth SIG.
+*Note: To make my code a little simpler and easier to follow, I cheated and used 16bit UUIDs without registering them with the Bluetooth SIG.
 See https://stackoverflow.com/questions/10243769/what-range-of-bluetooth-uuids-can-be-used-for-vendor-defined-profiles.
+For a real app I would use a UUID generator and 128bit UUID strings in my code.